sadhana70/snake-game/README.md

 # Snake Game using Pygame

-This is a simple implementation of the classic Snake Game using Pygame library in Python.
+This is a simple implementation of the classic snake game using Pygame library in Python.

 ## Installation